Martiusweb/asynctest/doc/tutorial.advanced.rst

 :class:`~asyncio.TestCase` because they use a customized event loop policy (see :py:ref:`asyncio-policies`).
-It is often the case when using an alternative implementation (like `uvloop <https://uvloop.readthedocs.io/>`_) or if the tests are integrated within a framework hidding the scheduling and management of the loop.
+It is often the case when using an alternative implementation (like `uvloop <https://uvloop.readthedocs.io/>`_) or if the tests are integrated within a framework hiding the scheduling and management of the loop.

 It is possible to force the :class:`~asynctest.TestCase` to use the loop